myRentokil

 Using fire to remove a wasp nest is a very dangerous task and is not a successful way to get rid of wasps.

-Using water is often thought to be another DIY solution to remove a wasps nest by flooding it.
+Using water is often thought to be another DIY solution to remove a wasp's nest by flooding it.

-The truth is, flooding a wasps nest isn’t an effective method at all.
+The truth is, flooding a wasp's nest isn’t an effective method at all.
 This is because:

 Trying to remove a wasp nest by destroying it with a baseball bat will put you at direct risk of getting stung, not only once but multiple times.
-This can be particularly dangerous if you are allergic to wasp stings as you could go into anaphylactic shock.
+This can be particularly dangerous if you are allergic to wasp stings, as you could go into anaphylactic shock.

 If you are still adamant that you can and want to remove a wasp nest yourself, it is highly advised that you:

-If possible it’s a good idea to have a full can of insecticide handy to spray on the nest before removing it.
+If possible, it’s a good idea to have a full can of insecticide handy to spray on the nest before removing it.

-It is important to note, that if the wasp nest is in a hard to reach place such as underneath your gutters, or up high in a tree, you should NOT try and remove the nest yourself as this could lead to severe injuries.
+It is important to note that if the wasp nest is in a hard-to-reach place, such as underneath your gutters, or up high in a tree, you should NOT try and remove the nest yourself as this could lead to severe injuries.

-You should NOT attempt DIY wasp nest removal, if you are, or think you might be, allergic to wasp stings!
+You should NOT attempt DIY wasp nest removal if you are, or think you might be, allergic to wasp stings!

 Found a wasp’s nest in your home or garden and need help removing it?
 Get in contact with Rentokil today.